Employee Handbook Section 4: Safety at Augustana

 - Repairing, maintaining or altering high voltage equipment or lines.
 Information on our Electrical Safety Program is available.

 Augustana College maintains a full collection of Safety Data Sheets (SDS) to help employees learn about the chemicals used on the job.
-SDSs describe the chemical composition of each product, the effects they could have on an employee’s health, and ways employees should protect themselves from overexposure.
+SDSs describe the chemical composition of each product, the effects they could have on an employee’s health and ways employees should protect themselves from overexposure.
 Employees should refer to these documents or receive appropriate training from a supervisor before using any chemical on the job.
-The Office of Human Resources also is available to answer questions about the chemicals used onsite and to assist employees in obtaining or reading SDSs.
+Members of the Office of Human Resources also are available to answer questions about the chemicals used onsite and to assist employees in obtaining or reading SDSs.
 In general, employees using chemicals are not allowed to use mouth suction for pipetting or starting a siphon and also should not smell or taste chemicals, remove chemicals from the buildings, mix chemicals or otherwise use them for unauthorized purposes.